okabe-lab/Watershed/README.md

 _____________________________________________________________________________________________

 For testing the program, please run the scripts/macro as follows:
-  1. Run "Watershed_main1.m" on Matlab, which calculates a threshold value.
+  1. Run "Watershed_main1.m" on Matlab, which calculates threshold value.
   2. Open "Watershed_main2 (macro for Fiji).txt".
   3. Make sure that "threshold" value in line 2 is the same as the value calculated in step 1.
-  4. Close "Watershed_main2 (macro for Fiji).txt"
+  4. Close "Watershed_main2 (macro for Fiji).txt".
   5. Start Fiji and open "linearizedIm2.tif".
   6. Run "Watershed_main2 (macro for Fiji).txt" on Fiji.
   7. Save resulting "watershed.tif" file.